pingcap/docs-cn/tiflash/tiflash-configuration.md

 [profiles]
 [profiles.default]
     dt_enable_logical_split = true # The default value is `true`.
 This parameter determines whether the segment of DeltaTree Storage Engine uses logical split.
 Using the logical split can reduce the write amplification, and improve the write speed.
-However, these are at the cost of disk space waste. max_memory_usage = 10000000000 # The memory usage limit for the generated intermediate data when a single coprocessor query is executed.
-The default value is 10,000,000,000 (in bytes).
-If set to 0, it means no limit. max_memory_usage_for_all_queries = 0 # The memory usage limit for the generated intermediate data when all queries are executed.
+However, these are at the cost of disk space waste. max_memory_usage = 0 # The memory usage limit for the generated intermediate data when a single coprocessor query is executed.
+The default value is 0, which means no limit. max_memory_usage_for_all_queries = 0 # The memory usage limit for the generated intermediate data when all queries are executed.
 The default value is 0 (in bytes), which means no limit.
 ```